AutodeskGames/stingray-docs/source/stingray_help/lighting_rendering/lighting/light_baking/bake_with_stingray.md

 <dl>

-<dt>Lightmap texel scale</dt>
+<dt>Lightmap resolution (Texel/Meter)</dt>
 <dd>Controls the size of the lightmaps produced by the baker.

 This value multiplies the texture resolution for each target's lightmap.
-For example, if a target requires a 32x32 texture when the scale is set to 1, it will require a 64x64 texture when the scale is set to 2, 128x128 when the scale is set to 4, etc.
+For example, if a target requires a 32x32 texture when the resolution is set to 1, it will require a 64x64 texture when the resolution is set to 2, 128x128 when the resolution is set to 4, etc.

 Increasing this number will permit the baker to put more detail into each lightmap, which allows room for higher quality, more precise results.
 However, increasing this value can actually produce noisier results if there are not enough sample passes to achieve that level of detail.
 Increasing this value also increases the size in memory of each lightmap, and makes each sample pass take longer.</dd>